The Color Purple (1985 film): Accolades

 The Color Purple was nominated for 11 Academy Awards (including Best Picture, Best Actress for Goldberg and Best Supporting Actress for both Avery and Winfrey).
 It failed to win any of them, tying the record set by 1977's The Turning Point for the most Oscar nominations without a single win.
-Some organizations such as the NAACP protested the decision of the Academy of Motion Picture Arts and Sciences to not award the film any categories.
+Some organizations such as the NAACP protested against the decision of the Academy of Motion Picture Arts and Sciences to not award the film any categories.

 Steven Spielberg received his first Directors Guild of America Award at the 38th awards ceremony for Outstanding Directorial Achievement in Motion Pictures.
 He became the first director to win the award without even being nominated for the Academy Award for Best Director.